 - decisions of the European Central Bank (ECB), the European Investment Bank (EIB), the European Investment Fund or international organisations;

-- cases of fraud and/or irregularity by national managing authorities under shared management;
+- cases of fraud and/or irregularity reported by national authorities managing the budget under shared management;

-- cases of fraud and/or irregularity by delegated entities under indirect management.
+- cases of fraud and/or irregularity reported by entities implementing the budget under indirect management.

 The grounds for exclusion are listed under article 136(1) of the Financial Regulation.
 They concern:

 - non-payment of taxes or social security contributions;